-(7.3) In regard to performance levels for the key measures of financial performance, the 1890 Research and Extension Program receives federal formula funds each year.
+- (7.3) In regard to performance levels for the key measures of financial performance, the 1890 Research and Extension Program receives federal formula funds each year.
 The Farm Security and Rural Investment Act of 2002 (H. R. 2646) requires a match percentage annually.
 Beginning in 2007, the mandated matching requirement is 100 percent.
-If we do not receive the required annual State PSA match as stipulated in the Farm Security and Rural Investment Act of 2002 (H. R. 2646), we will lose 50 percent of the federal match requirement, which would have a devastating effect on our programs/activities.

-(7.4) The performance levels and trends for the key measures of Human Resource Results at South Carolina State University is the Employee Performance Management System (EPMS) that is used to evaluate employees once a year.
+If we do not receive the required annual State PSA match as stipulated in the Farm Security and Rural Investment Act of 2002 (H. R. 2646), we will lose 50 percent of the federal match requirement, which would have a devastating effect on our programs/activities. - (7.4) The performance levels and trends for the 1890 Program key measures of workforce engagement, workforce satisfaction, the development of its workforce, including leaders, workforce retention, workforce climate including workplace health, safety, and security are centered around the component employees.
+The employees approach their work from a team approach where appropriate.
+The workforce satisfaction is received when a proposal is accepted for funding or a project has been completed and the clientele are satisfied with the services received.
+In terms of workforce retention, employees usually remain with the 1890 Program for years.
+There is not a rapid turnover of employees with 1890, once the individual becomes employed.
+The workforce is conducive for healthy relationships and work environment.
+Safety precautions are implemented throughout the program.
+Security measures are in place to make sure that the work environment is not hazardous to the employees. - (7.5) The performance levels and trends for the key measures of Human Resource Results at South Carolina State University is the Employee Performance Management System (EPMS) that is used to evaluate employees once a year.
 A planning stage is also agreed upon between the employee and supervisor.
 The key measure of employee satisfaction, involvement and development is illustrated when employees come to work on time and are enthusiastic about doing the tasks before them.
 They become engrossed in their work and time is not a factor.
 The employee does not concern himself/herself about the rewards of the assignment, but does it anyway.
 Retention is not an issue.
 A satisfied employee remains loyal and dedicated to the organization through the years.

-(7.5) Our performance levels and trends for the key measures of regulatory/legal compliance and community support is emphasized through the 1890 outreach services to communities that continue to be at the forefront of 1890 Research and Extension.
+(7.6) Our performance levels and trends for the key measures of regulatory/legal compliance and community support is emphasized through the 1890 outreach services to communities that continue to be at the forefront of 1890 Research and Extension.
 The Plan of Work will be utilized as the guiding instrument to make sure 1890 Research and Extension comply with all rules, regulations and reporting systems.
 Staff is encouraged to continue to seek professional training and development in their areas of expertise.
 We will continue to seek better facility office space for county staff.